KoalaSat/samiz/README.md

 </div>

 1. Alice starts a new session with Samiz and creates a nostr note with her favorite nostr client.
-2. The nostr client shares the note with all apps listening on her device
+2. The nostr client shares the note with all apps listening on her device and/or register it on a local relay.
 3. Samiz detects it and stores it in the running session
 4. Bob and Charlie are close to Alice with a running Samiz session, so their devices synchronize and receive Alice's nostr event.
 5. Frank and Eve, who are also running a Samiz session, are far from Alice but close to Bob.